Program by Levels

 The check boxes and the option buttons are both used to offer the user a choice.
 The main difference between check boxes and option buttons is that if you have 5 of each on a form a user can check all 5 check boxes but can only select one of the option buttons.

 If you want to create two sets of option buttons read below on frames and option buttons.
-If you don't want to use frames to create groups of option buttons you will need to use the "GroupName" property of the option buttons.
+If you do not want to use frames to create groups of option buttons you will need to use the "GroupName" property of the option buttons.
 All option buttons with the same GroupName work together.

 Properties